brianpompey/blog-page/content/blog/blog-28/index.md

 -----------------------------

-We set a variable to save the stream with the highest video quality and next we download!
+We set a variable to save the stream with the highest video quality and next we download and optionally choose out location!

 -----------------------------